lamhq/tech-notes/pages/software-engineering/modeling/uml.md

 ### Understanding Legacy Code

-Sketches of key classes in a package and their key interactions can help clarify what’s going on.
+Sketches of key classes in a package and their key interactions can help clarify what's going on.

 Gsaenerating a sequence diagram to see how multiple objects col- laborate in handling a complex method.